-DAILY
+DAILY -

-Late gates - SLT on late gate daily.
-Detentions set through LNI, where appropriate, on the day.
+Late gates - SLT on late gate daily and challenge parents.

-Pastoral Managers - Phone calls for those who are absent.
-Visits to families where safeguarding concerns.
+Attendance officer - Phone calls for those who are absent, visits to families where safeguarding concerns.
+Clear N codes.

-Attendance Officer - Daily clear N codes.
 Daily attendance email shared.
 All parental calls/ messages logged on SIMS.

-PMs/HOY - provide students returning from a period of substantial absence with a meeting to ensure a successful reintegration back into full time education.
+Senior Leader- provide students returning from a period of substantial absence with a meeting to ensure a successful reintegration back into full time education.
 All strategies and support agreed at this meeting is clearly communicated to all staff and parents/carers.